Customer gifts: what tax limit in 2026?

 73 euros including VAT, but no single threshold for everything else: how to treat customer gifts in 2026?

-Updated April 2026 - Offering customer gifts is one of the most widespread business practices in France.
+Offering customer gifts is one of the most widespread business practices in France.
 Yet the customer gifts tax limit 2026 remains one of the most misunderstood topics among business owners.
 Contrary to popular belief, there is no single threshold governing the entire taxation of business gifts.
-In reality, two distinct régimes coexist: VAT deduction on one side, and expense deductibility on the other.
+In reality, two distinct regimes coexist: VAT deduction on one side, and expense deductibility on the other.

-In 2026, the French tax administration applies a threshold of 73 euros including VAT per item, per beneficiary and per year to assess VAT recovery on low-value gifts.
+The maximum is 73 euros including VAT per beneficiary and per calendar year for VAT to remain deductible.
+The cap is set by Article 28-00 A of Annex IV to the CGI (order of 9 June 2021); it is revisable every five years and no revaluation order has been published to date.
 But this cap is not enough to guarantee the deductibility of the expense for corporate income tax or income tax purposes.

 In summary: key rules for business gifts in 2026#

-The tax deduction for business gifts follows a dual régime.
-For VAT, the €73 threshold (from Article 298 of the French Tax Code) allows full recovery of tax on low-value unit gifts.
+The tax deduction for business gifts follows a dual regime.
+For VAT, the €73 threshold, set by Article 28-00 A of Annex IV to the French Tax Code, allows full recovery of tax on low-value gifts.
 For income tax, the expense must meet the standard criteria of Article 39 of the CGI: business interest, non-excessiveness and commercial justification.
 The customer gifts cap of €73 only concerns VAT — it does not automatically authorize deduction for corporate tax or income tax.

 What qualifies as a business gift for tax purposes?#